ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * productInfo: (Associative Array) Key-value pairs to provide additional info and context about this item.
 [Optional, may be null]

-* priceLocale: (String) ISO 4217 currency code associated with the price (i.e. 'USD', 'GBP', 'EUR', etc.).
+* currencyCode: (String) ISO 4217 currency code associated with the price (i.e. 'USD', 'GBP', 'EUR', etc.).
 [Optional, may be null--if blank then the device's default locale/currency is used]

 Add an item to the cart for the current purchase workflow.